folio-org/stripes-connect/doc/thinking-in-stripes.md

 Every connected component is given, in its properties, a _mutator_, which is an object containing functions XXX

+## Principles for designing Stripes UI modules

+The Redux community leans towards fewer connected components where possible, as components that are purely functions of their props are easiest to debug, test and maintain.
+This is a good rule of thumb for stripes-connected components, too: aim for fewer connected components except where doing that means going more than a little bit out of the way and creating convoluted code.

 ## Appendix: escaping to redux

 XXX